tunabrain/tungsten/Readme.md

 ## Additional utilities ##

 Apart from the core renderer, Tungsten also comes with several tools to make content creation easier.

+### tungsten_server ##

+This is a standalone version of the renderer that comes with a built-in HTTP status server.

+It will serve the following files:

+`/render.png`: The current framebuffer (possibly in an incomplete state).
+`/status.json`: A JSON string containing information about the current render status.
+`/log.txt`: A text version of the render log.

+Use

+    tungsten_server --help

+for more information.

+### scenemanip ##

+`scenemanip` comes with a range of tools to manipulate scene files, among others the capability to package scenes and all references resources (textures, meshes, etc.) into a zip archive.

+Use

+    scenemanip --help

+for more information.

 ### obj2json ##
 The command